Police investigate road rage incident involving pellet gun in Wiscasset

 Updated:

-WISCASSET, Maine — Police said they are investigating a road rage incident in Wiscasset involving a driver who pointed a pellet gun at a bicyclist.
+WISCASSET, Maine — Police said they are investigating a road rage incident in Wiscasset involving a driver who allegedly pointed a pellet gun at a bicyclist.

-When Anthony Vitti isn’t teaching music or playing in a band, he rides his bike.

-Last month, he feared it might be his last ride, when he got involved in a road rage incident that he said started when the driver of this car, caught on Vitti’s GoPro, came within two feet of him going 60 miles per hour.
+Last month, Anthony Vitti feared his bike ride might be his last when he got involved in a road rage incident that he said started when the driver of this car, caught on Vitti’s GoPro, came within two feet of him going 60 miles per hour.

 “I yell out, ‘You don’t have to come that close.
 You don’t need to come that close to me,’” Vitti said.
 “And he jams the brakes on.”